 Drinking Water Source Protection in Ontario

-The Clean Water Act, 2006 is part of the multi-barrier approach of the Government of Ontario to ensure clean, safe and sustainable drinking water for Ontarians, by protecting sources of municipal drinking water including our lakes, rivers and well water.
-Under this legislation, the drinking water source protection program was established with funding from the Government of Ontario.
-This resulted in the development of science-based assessment reports and local source protection plans by multi-stakeholder source protection committees, who are supported by Source Protection Authorities.
+The Clean Water Act, 2006 is part of the multi-barrier approach to ensure clean, safe and sustainable drinking water for Ontarians, by protecting sources of municipal drinking water such as lakes, rivers and well water.
+Under this legislation, the Drinking Water Source Protection Program was established by the Government of Ontario.
+This resulted in the development of science-based assessment reports and local source protection plans by multi-stakeholder source protection committees, supported by Source Protection Authorities.

 Source Protection Plans

 The implementation of all 22 approved source protection plans is well-underway across Ontario, by various implementing bodies including municipalities, provincial ministries and Conservation Authorities.
 Source protection plans contain policies that either recommend or require that actions be taken to address activities identified as threats to drinking water sources.
 The plans are a significant milestone in improved public health.
 View the Source Protection Plans and Resources by Source Protection Region or Source Protection Area.

 Under the Clean Water Act, 2016, 19 Source Protection Regions (SPR) and stand-alone Source Protection Areas (SPA) were established.
 The SPR are groups of local SPA as well, and there are a total of 38 SPA based on Ontario’s 36 Conservation Authorities, as well as, the Severn Sound Environmental Association and the Municipality of Northern Bruce Peninsula.